Emilie Bourdu

 Is Remote Working Shaping the Future of Work?

-By Marie-Laure Cahier and Suzy Canivenc
+Par Marie-Laure Cahier et Suzy Canivenc

 This book intends to raise the question of remote working beyond the pandemic episode and what it teaches us.